FOR IMMEDIATE RELEASE

 “Our project team and the UNH Joan and James Leitzel Center for Mathematics, Science and Engineering Education are very pleased Building Equity Leaders for STEM in NH (BELS in NH) has been awarded funding from the National Science Foundation with the support of our congressional delegation,” said Lara Gengarelly, the project’s principal investigator and an Extension specialist and Leitzel Center affiliate associate professor in science education and outreach.
 “This award comes at a critical time as the project addresses a new approach to teacher leadership that is responsive to the needs of three school district partners—Nashua, Manchester and Rochester—and focuses on equitable education in the STEM disciplines.
 The BELS in NH model comprises three strands: teacher leadership, equity and enriched STEM content and pedagogies that are woven together to create a coordinated, comprehensive professional development model for improving STEM education for N.H. students.”

 U.S. Senator Jeanne Shaheen

-The Joan and James Leitzel Center at UNH works to transform education in mathematics, science, and engineering in elementary and secondary schools, and in non-formal settings through high quality research, carefully examined practice, and interdisciplinary collaboration.
+The Joan and James Leitzel Center for Mathematics, Science, and Engineering Education at UNH works to transform education in mathematics, science, and engineering in elementary and secondary schools, and in non-formal settings through high quality research, carefully examined practice, and interdisciplinary collaboration.